odpi/specs/ODP-Runtime.md

 -   ODP Platforms SHOULD avoid using randomized ports when possible.
 For example, the NodeManager RPC port SHOULD NOT use the default ‘0’ (or random) value.
 Using randomized ports may make firewall setup extremely difficult as well as makes some parts of Apache Hadoop function incorrectly.
 Be aware that users MAY change these port numbers, including back to randomization.

--   In the future, this spec MAY require other components not covered by this specification, set the environment variable *component*_HOME to specify the location in which the component is installed and *component*_CONF_DIR to indicate the directory in which the component's configuration can be found, unless the configuration directory is located in *component*_HOME/conf.
+-   Future versions of this specification MAY require other components to set the environment variable *component*_HOME to the location in which the component is installed and *component*_CONF_DIR to the directory in which the component's configuration can be found, unless the configuration directory is located in *component*_HOME/conf.

 Compatibility
 -------------

 OPD Compatible Applications must follow these guidelines:

--   Applications that need a different version of Java other than the one pointed to by `JAVA_HOME`, MUST NOT change the ODP Platform’s `JAVA_HOME` setting.
-Instead, they SHOULD set it appropriately for their specific code as appropriate.
+-   Applications that need a different version of Java MUST NOT change the ODP Platform’s `JAVA_HOME` setting.
+Instead, they SHOULD set it appropriately for their specific code in an appropriate way (either own startup scripts, custom-to-the-application configuration file, etc) that does impact the ODP Platform.

 -   Applications SHOULD get the Java version via `${JAVA_HOME}/bin/java` -version or via Java system property detection.